 |

 The "Junior" was the second in size of SEL's range of stationary engines.
-It has much in common with the "Major" (like the gold painted brasswork and the same high quality workmanship) but is simpler.
-It has only one cylinder which is mounted on a simple bare metal (aluminium?) bracket and it has no lubricator or whistle.
-The meths burner is similar in style but has only one wick.
+It has much in common with the rest of the range (like the gold painted brasswork and the same high quality workmanship) but is simpler than the Standard and Major.
+It has one cylinder which is mounted on a simple bare metal (aluminium?) bracket and it has no lubricator or whistle.
+The meths burner is a standard SEL single wick meths type.

 |